Updated: July 2019

 A disclaimer!
 Some years, the monsoons arrive early or late and sometimes do not appear at all!
 This changes both rain patterns and the behaviour of the sea.
 Our specialists are more than happy to chat through which beach might be the best option for your Sri Lanka holiday at the time you wish to travel – just let us know.

 Galle now jumps to mind when people think of a Sri Lanka beach holiday.
 The sleepy old port town, with its fine old walled Dutch Fort is surrounded by excellent beaches – though has none itself.
 It does make a great base for exploring the local beaches, as it has superb restaurants, great shops and a laid back, vaguely bohemian vibe.

 The sea is generally safe for swimming during the January to March period and in sheltered parts outside of that time.
 Advice must always be sought, though.

 The nearby beaches of Unawatuna, Thalpe and Wijiya have a range of excellent accommodation and good beachside places to eat.
 There are places to swim in the sea which are sheltered and therefore safe most of the year.
 These beaches are particularly brilliant for small exclusive boutique hotels, such as Apa Villa and gorgeous beach villas like Southpoint Villa.
 Cape Weligama is a brand new exciting hotel which is making waves now too.
 For a counter-intuitive suggestion, think about staying inland.
 The countryside inland from Galle is among the most beautiful in the country, and that is saying something.
 You can still easily access the beach and hang out at places like Wijiya.
-Why House and Kahanda Kahanda are among the most beautiful hotels in Asia and watch this pace for a new hotel opening later on this year: Tri.
+Why House and Kahanda Kahanda are among the most beautiful hotels in Asia.

 The West Coast